cornets28/webdriverio-test/README.md

 47. type in the the `command` text area `npm install npm test -- --baseUrl="$baseUrl"`
 48. click on `save`
 49. go to main page and click on `Build with Parameters` and clik on `Build`
+50. click on the `Build History` or `Console Output` to see your tests runing.

+## Jenkins configuration to run a specific test, do:

+51. click on `add Parameter` and select `String parameter`
+52. provide it with a name (`automationTest`) and a default value (your default should the name on file . ex: `pageObjectModelTest2.js`)
+53. go down to the `build` section, click on `Execute shell`
+54. type in the the `command` text area `npm install npm test -- --baseUrl="$baseUrl" --spec="$automationTest"`
+55. click on `save`
+56. go to main page and click on `Build with Parameters` and clik on `Build`
-50. click on the `Build History` or `Console Output` to see you test runing.
+57. click on the `Build History` or `Console Output` to see your specific test runing.